 “At MBC in particular, while on the staff team, I have been able to create deep, meaningful, and personal connections with the kiddos that span multiple sessions/years– which is super special and something that I hope to continue to develop this time around.”

 Our camp is working on inclusivity, offering 3 fee tiers.
 All levels support camp and higher levels, if able, give extra support for diverse programming, our incredible staff, and our scholarship fund which gave out $50,000 over the past year.
 If you are registering siblings, the lower cost option is possible.
 We do not track tier choices, please feel good about the choice you make.

-Pricing for one week session, 8 hour days (shorter weeks pro-rated for example Thanksgiving Week Camp is three days so pricing would be 3/5 of options below).
+Pricing for one week session, 8 hour days (shorter weeks or shorter day camps pro-rated for example Thanksgiving Week Camp is three days so pricing would be 3/5 of options below).

 Sliding Scale Tiers – you choose which one at time of registration:

 - Camper: third tier $638, second tier $748, first tier $798